Investing Investing Basics

 Many investors like using funds, such as mutual funds or exchange-traded funds (ETFs), because they offer an easy way to get instant diversification.
 These types of investments include hundreds and even thousands of stocks or other assets.

-How you divvy up your money into different investments is called asset allocation.
+How you divide your money into different investments is called asset allocation.
 Things like your age, your financial status, and how long you’re planning to invest can all influence allocations within your investment portfolio.

 For example, I’m relatively young and have a fairly high risk tolerance.
 I could handle seeing losses in my portfolio if I could buy more assets at a lower price and reap the gains later.
 That's why my retirement portfolio is made of 85% stock funds and 15% bond funds since I know I won’t need the money for a long while.

-You can invest your money in one or more types of accounts and services.
-This includes:
+You can invest your money in one or more types of accounts and services, including:

 1. Savings accounts